t1gerCo2/esp-zigbee-co2/README.md

 - The ESP32-C6 is wired with a SCD4x sensor from Sensirion.
 - The code use light sleep mode to save batteries.
 - Mean consumption is approximately 7mA.
 (This measure is not precise,esp32-c6)
-- Mean consumption is approximately 15mA @3.3v.
-(This measure is not precise,scd40)
+- Mean consumption is approximately 15mA @3.3v or 3.2mA @3.3v in low power mode.
+(From data sheet,scd40)
 - Value are read from the sensor each 2 minutes and a zigbee report is done if the measure is different than the previous.